INTRODUCTION AND OVERVIEW TO COMMANDED OBSERVANCES AND HOLY CONVOCATIONS

 Preach the Word

 "I charge you therefore before God, and the Lord Jesus Christ. . .Preach the word; be instant in season, out of season . . ."
-(2.Tim.4:1-2 KJV).
+(2.Tim.
+4:1-2 KJV).

 It is obvious that Paul was instructing Timothy to be diligent in teaching the truth of God.
 But, what did he refer to when he spoke of the seasons?
 Was he just making reference to teaching what was not popular at that time or to the continuance of teaching throughout the year?
-Actually, Paul was referring to the annual observances of God that fall within the Spring, Summer, and Fall harvest seasons of the year.
+Actually, Paul was referring to the annual observances of God which fall within the Spring, Summer, and Fall harvest seasons of the year.
 He was also referring to the spiritual understanding that is attached to these festivals.

 THE SABBATH, NEW MOONS, ANNUAL OBSERVANCES, AND THE EARLY CHURCH